 New and complex challenges are influencing the future success of today’s manufacturing environment.
-Recognizing the broader impact of economic volatility, job losses, skills shortages and rapidly changing technologies will forge great resilience and first-mover agility to capitalize.
-Organizational leaders need to take strategic steps now and leverage the competitive advantage of Industry 4.0: Lead a culture change, develop new leadership skill sets, strategize allocations of capital, resource and align business portfolios, and, finally, drive the strategy at the right pace.
+Recognising the broader impact of economic volatility, job losses, skills shortages and rapidly changing technologies will forge great resilience and first-mover agility to capitalise.
+Organisational leaders need to take strategic steps now and leverage the competitive advantage of Industry 4.0: Lead a culture change, develop new leadership skill-sets, strategise allocations of capital, resource and align business portfolios, and, finally, drive the strategy at the right pace.

 Converging factors – global megatrends as well as economic volatility and flux within individual countries and regions – are transforming all aspects of life and impacting manufacturing companies and their workforces.
 Management teams, from the C-Suite to factory-floor shop stewards, will need to adopt change management skills in re-engineering workforces and maintaining tight strategic alignment in the context of rising geopolitical and economic uncertainty, and volatility in consumer- and capital markets.

 Tailwinds shifting to headwinds?

 Burgeoning middle-class growth in China and emerging nations including India and Indonesia is spurring demand for manufactured products.
 Global manufacturing output grew 3.6% in 2018.
 But this represents a slowdown from 2017’s 3.8% increase.
 Trade disputes and tariff impositions, led by the Trump administration but involving China, Canada, Mexico and the EU, have dampened recent manufacturing investment conditions.

 Uncertainty is also evident in the US’s manufacturing sector’s weaker job growth numbers for May, at just 75 000.
 For the first five months of 2019, the average monthly manufacturing job expansion is 155 000, significantly lower than 2018’s average of 223 000.